November 3, 2023

 Rejection is an inevitable part of human experience.
 From a historical perspective, being rejected from the group had serious implications for survival, and thus, our brains are wired to perceive it as a threat.
 In the modern context, this fear often manifests in social professional, and romantic contexts, with the potential to shape behavior and choices significantly.

 The fear of rejection can be subtle, emerging as a whisper of doubt in your abilities, or as pervasive as a loud voice dictating life choices.
 It affects well-being by triggering a cascade of stress responses, from increased anxiety to a preoccupation with potential failure.
-The psychological ramifications are extensive; when you anticipate rejection, you may experience host of negative emotions, including low self-esteem, insecurity, and even depressive symptoms.
+The psychological ramifications are extensive; when you anticipate rejection, you may experience a host of negative emotions, including low self-esteem, insecurity, and even depressive symptoms.
 These emotional states can become a feedback loop, reinforcing the fear and creating a cycle that’s hard to break.

 For instance, consider the job seeker who hesitates to apply for a desired position due to fear of rejection.
 This individual may rationalize the choice not to apply with thoughts of inadequacy, or assume that rejection is inevitable.
 In doing so, the opportunity is lost, and the person’s beliefs about their lack of capability are falsely confirmed.
 This cycle can manifest in relationships too, where fear of rejection may lead a person to avoid deep connections, thus never allowing for the intimacy they yearn for and deserve.